 Once you are ready to add content in the sites, start the migration sector by sector.
 Choose a department with the highest level of engagement, the champions or evangelists from within your company.
 There are always key people that everyone listens to in the company, they are the ones you want.

-Once you’ve selected which part of the folder structure you wanted to migrate and the SharePoint site is ready to host them, it’s time to start.
+Once you’ve selected which part of the folder structure you wanted to migrate from the Shared drive to the SharePoint site is ready to host them, it’s time to start.

 Bring over the documents and assign them to content types or assign the appropriate properties.
 Make to place the folder structure in the Shared Drive in Read Only so people can still access but can’t modify.
 We do this to help with the User Adoption, people have had a routing for many years sometimes to look in the Shared Drive and access their documents.
 In each of the folders in the Shared Drive, add a shortcut to the site collection, site or library, whichever is possible so the user can go straight to SharePoint.